ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2001-01-01-core-concepts.md

 For this activity:

-**Collect** pictures of people working to make a difference in the community.
+**Collect** pictures of people working to make a difference in your community.
 Collect as many as you can!
 The goal is to find examples of people doing things for the community that they care about.
 Don’t worry about trying to fit the definition perfectly.
 You'll likely find many simple acts of care that can serve as sources of inspiration.

 **Arrange** the pictures and add brief descriptions if needed.
+Digital whiteboard like [Jamboard] (https://edu.google.com/intl/ALL_us/jamboard/) are an especially useful tool for doing so.

 **Inspiration - [Here are some examples](https://jamboard.google.com/d/1yVbi2FzfFIRHpSCg7RqfHJSpKMDw74yeqxpnIAlp26g/viewer?pli=1&f=3)
 from the libraries that helped build this module**